June 7, 2020

 iBandi is led by Wendy Warren and Dr Jasmin Packer, on behalf of the Environment Institute, The University of Adelaide.
 It is funded by the Australian Government through the Communities Environment Program, in partnership with Trees for Life Inc. and Department for Environment and Water, until 31 December 2020.

-Eyre Peninsular ‘Iconic’ Birds Portal
+Eyre Peninsula ‘Iconic’ Birds Portal

-Natural Resources Eyre Peninsula staff are therefore asking the community to report their sightings of our iconic birds.
+Eyre Peninsula Landscape Board are therefore asking the community to report their sightings of our iconic birds.
 This will help them understand where these birds are and what they are doing.
 To enable the reporting of sightings, a simple reporting portal has been developed so people can quickly enter information in the predetermined information sections.
 Over time this should give a larger dataset that will help the community as a whole see how these populations are doing.
 Conservation action can then be undertaken if needed.

 Two exciting updates are coming from the Mozzie Monitors project this month!